andrebask/expo-connect/README.md

 ### The Mobile Application hosted in this repository

 The server application receives a JSON string from large-screen application.
-The string is received by a console command, translated in the right format and then sended by wifi direct.
+The string is received by a console command, translated in the right format and then sent by wifi direct.

 The client application receives the JSON string, send the request to the server and then download a list of restaurants to visualize.